 - Fan – the fan is the main component in the system and your choice of fan will be dependent on factors such as the size of your room, the application etc. Use our

 - exhaust fan calculator – to help determine the extraction rate required.
 Generally its a good idea to keep the diameter of the fan the same as the ducting you are using.
 Remember the fn has been engineered to suit a certain diameter of ducting, by reducing the diameter of ducting you will be lowering the capacity of the fan.
 If you do need to reduce the ducting its best to choose a large fan and reduce by a small increment.

 - External Vent – This finishes off the system and may be an external wall vent or a roof mounted vent.
 Lots of different options are available.

 Extras – A backdraft shutter can be installed along the ductwork to prevent backflow of air and also to keep the system closed when the fan is not in operation.
 To hold everything together most of the time duct tape is sufficient, however you can also use worm clamps.

 Why not take a look at our range of easy and convenient pre packaged inline fan kits?

-This article was written on 12th May 2016 by our in house specialist Andy.
+This article was updated on 18th February 2020 by our in house specialist Andy.